 In 2026, silver and platinum have quietly outperformed gold in key stretches of the market.

-While many retirement investors still focus on Gold IRAs, the conversation around precious metals is shifting.
+While many people still focus on Gold IRAs, the conversation around precious metals IRAs continues to evolve.

 The question isn’t whether gold still matters.